kentedegrees/vdra/README.md

 The name DP0 indicates which party is acting as the analysis center.
 This is the only protocol where the analysis center also provides data.
 For the next two protocols, the analysis center does not provide any data.

-## $2^T$-party VDRA
+## 2<sup>T</sup>-party VDRA

-With $2^T$-party VDRA, there are only two data holders, DP1 and DP2, and an analysis center, DP0.
+With 2<sup>T</sup>-party VDRA, there are only two data holders, DP1 and DP2, and an analysis center, DP0.
 DP1 and DP2 cannot communicate directly with each other, but all communication must pass through DP0.
 DP0 is a trusted third party that helps facilitate communication and performs much of the computation that was performed by DP1 in the $2$-party protocol.
 Whenever possible, any intermediate statistics shared with DP0 from one data partner (never patient level data) are multiplied by a random orthonormal matrix before being sent to the other data partner.
 This adds an extra layer of security at the expense of sending more data.
 The final regression results are computed by DP0 and shared with DP1 and DP2.
 A pictorial representation of the data flow between the parties is shown below.

 <img src="2Tparty.png" width="75%" style="display: block; margin: auto;" />

-## $k^T$-party VDRA
+## K<sup>T</sup>-party VDRA

-With $k^T$-party VDRA, there are two or more data holders, DP1, DP2, ...
+With K<sup>T</sup>-party VDRA, there are two or more data holders, DP1, DP2, ...
 DPk, and one analysis center, DP0.
 We have tested the package with up to 10 data holders, but there is no reason why there could not be more.
 With this protocol, all data partners are able to communicate with each other with the benefit that less data is transferred.
-As with $2^T$-party VDRA, DP0 facilitates the computations and computes the final regression results, which are then sent to all the data partners.
+As with 2<sup>T</sup>-party VDRA, DP0 facilitates the computations and computes the final regression results, which are then sent to all the data partners.
 The one possible concern with this method is that a data breach at both the analysis center and one of the data partners could expose another data partner's data, even though neither the analysis center nor any data partner have enough information to reconstruct any part of any other data partners' data on their own.
 A pictorial representation of the data flow between the parties is shown below.

 <img src="kTparty.png" width="75%" style="display: block; margin: auto;" />